5 Ways To Deal With Seasonal Allergic Asthma

 Respiratory medicine expert John Upham commented that Queensland was less susceptible than Australia’s southern states because of certain determinants, but alerted those in the Darling Downs against the added risk.

-Although environmantal factors in Brisbane like humidity is a shielding factor against asthma, the rapid fluctuations in humidity coupled with southern thunderstorms are crucial ingredients making people falling prey to this potentially deadly disease.
+Although environmantal factors like humidity of Brisbane is a shielding factor against asthma, the rapid fluctuations in humidity coupled with southern thunderstorms are crucial ingredients making people falling prey to this potentially deadly disease.

 - A cough that gets worse at night.